 Valerie Patton: I’m the Senior Vice President of Inclusion and Talent Attraction and Executive Director of the St. Louis Business Diversity Initiative at the St. Louis Regional Chamber of Commerce.
 My work here at the Chamber is what I call life work.
 I’m a native St. Louisan.
 I’ve lived in DC and in Dallas, which means I’ve come home twice.
-But, growing up in St. Louis in the 60s and early 70s, you get a chance to see some of the things that people talked about that happened in the 50s and the 40s and before.
+But, growing up in St. Louis in the 60s and early 70s, you get a chance to see some of the things people talked about that happened in the 50s and the 40s and before.
 For me, it’s all about dignity and respect.
 It’s all about equity.
 I’m not so much about diversity anymore because that’s the easy piece.
-It’s the piece that we can see.
-It’s the piece that we can generally discern.
+It’s the piece we can see.
+It’s the piece we can generally discern.
 So I’m big on equity and inclusion.
 How does a person have access to everything?

 The young person that I am, I have seen a lot.
 My mother was from Miami and she migrated here through education.
-My father’s roots started in Arkansas, and I was five when we went to see relatives there.
-We were going to Mr. Bob’s store, and they said we had to go to the back of the store.
+My father’s roots started in Arkansas and I was five when we went to see relatives there.
+We were going to Mr. Bob’s store and they said we had to go to the back of the store.
 I said, “I can’t do that.”
 I almost got everybody killed because I tend to be pretty outspoken.
-So to have those experiences and others, like going to the National Museum of African American History and Culture with my now 84-year-old mother who rode on those segregated rail cars that are displayed in there, and she sat at the segregated lunch counter, so to be able to see that through her eyes… The whole equity and inclusion piece, it’s really important for me.
+So to have those experiences and others, like going to the National Museum of African American History and Culture with my now 84-year-old mother who rode on those segregated rail cars displayed in there and she sat at the segregated lunch counter, so to be able to see that through her eyes… The whole equity and inclusion piece, it’s really important for me.

 I went to St. Louis Public Schools from K-8th and Normandy High School from 9th-12th.
 I was the second class of African Americans to go to Normandy.
-When we moved into the area, there were a group of Black kids that grew up there, and we were looked at as outsiders.
+When we moved into the area, there was a group of Black kids that grew up there, and we were looked at as outsiders.
 I made a conscious decision in the 11th grade that I did not want to do White people anymore because of the bullying, the taunting, and those things that go on.
 So to be able to experience and live through those barriers and then turn that into positive action and change is why I do the work today.

 The work I’ve gotten paid to do the last 15 years is around diversity, and now inclusion and equity.
 First, we do multicultural leadership and talent development, which is a year-long leadership development program called The Fellows Program.
 We put it together to, hopefully, begin to level some of the playing field.
 The participants are nominated by their companies.
 They’re high-potential, high achievers.
 Generally, mid-career talent.
 So how do we get people out of the frozen middle and move them up?
 And how do we get them into assignments outside of the ones that seem to be carved out for people of color like HR and community relations?
-That program is my love, my baby, over 700 alum, 12 years old going into its 13th year.
+That program is my love, my baby, over 700 alum, and 12 years old going into its 13th year.
 And you see how you can really systematically changed things there in that work.

-Second, we work with the young professionals and the Regional Business Council.
+Second, we work with young professionals and the Regional Business Council.
 Now I’m spending a lot of time and energy around what we are calling diverse business solutions.
 Three years ago we acquired the Minority Business Council.
 It was in a state of needing to be rebuilt.
 That’s around equity and inclusion in the business arena.
-So, through relationship building, through programming, how do we get the majority to recognize and use these companies without some of the excuses we hear, like, “They don’t have enough bonding in the construction world.
+So through relationship building, through programming, how do we get the majority to recognize and use these companies without some of the excuses we hear, like, “They don’t have enough bonding in the construction world.
 They haven’t been in business long enough.
-They’re just not capable.”
+They’re just not capable”?
 How do we change that?
 A lot of that’s going to be around relationship building.

 St. Louis doesn’t have many problems that are different than any other major urban core.

 Greg Laposa: Valerie just shared a number of the key roles she has, but she’s also a mentor and teacher here at the Chamber.
 She’s taught me a lot since I’ve been here.
 When I came on board, I was coming from a teaching background as a high school English teacher and didn’t have a whole lot of experience in the Chamber world.
-I was particularly passionate around increasing educational opportunity in the region and wanting to look at that from more of a system, policy lens.
+I was particularly passionate around increasing educational opportunities in the region and wanting to look at that from more of a system, policy lens.
 I came on board and Valerie was one of the first to take me under her wing and give me a lot of good tips for assimilating into an organization that was completely different.
 There are some transferable things from teaching to here, but it’s certainly a different environment than being in a classroom.